Business & Enterprise

 6. SHARE BACK LEARNINGS FROM USING THE TOOL

-Consultancies or other organisations engaging with DEAL’s Doughnut Design for Business tool as part of their professional advisory services, are required to register as an ‘Organisation in Action’ on DEAL’s platform and follow DEAL's Policy for Consultancies and Organisations.
+Consultancies or other organisations engaging with DEAL’s Doughnut Design for Business tool as part of their professional advisory services, are required to register on DEAL's platform and submit a public declaration form.
 This includes sharing back their experience and learning with the rest of the DEAL community.
 In this context, that means to contribute with stories in the platform that ‘share back’ insights covering key aspects of the workshop, as well as suggested ways in which the tool can improve.
-If you are a not-for-profit organisation using the Doughnut Design for Business tool with businesses, we also ask that you register on DEAL’s platform as an ‘Organisation in Action’ and follow DEAL's Policy for Consultancies and Organisations.
+If you are a not-for-profit organisation using the Doughnut Design for Business tool with businesses, we also ask that you register on DEAL's platform and submit a public declaration form.
 This includes sharing back your experience and insights from using the tool with the rest of the DEAL community too, in the spirit of reciprocity and peer-to-peer learning.
 If you’re using this for ‘internal reflection’ as a business, it is optional to share back your insights.
 If you choose to, please connect with us through the DEAL contact form.
 Note also the dos and don’ts at the start of this tool.

 7. PROPOSE CASE STUDIES OF BUSINESS